intelia-agility/mlspecialisation/usecase2/README.md

 We have a contraint to minimize the training cost, therefor, we didn't use GPU.
 The DNN model training took 10 minutes to fit.
 For reducing the cost, we used a simpified version of grid search to optimise the DNN performance: we ran several experiments to select the best performing model by changine the most important hyperparameter -- n_factors, which is the size of the depth of the DNN fully-connected layer.
 We found that the optimal number was 160.

+To make sure the result is reproducible, we set the random_seed before model training.

 The deployed XGB model training is in the train_xgb component:

 <img src="./images/train_xgb.png" alt="drawing" width="800" style="border: 2px solid  gray;"/>